 Listed down are the most common causes of road accidents in India -

-Drunk driving or driving under the influence of any drug is one of the most dangerous causes of road crashes.
+Driving under the influence of any drug is one of the most dangerous causes of road crashes.
 If you have had a drink or anything, take a cab or give your keys to a sober friend who can drop you home.
 Driving in a drunken condition is not worth the risk.

 Speeding/ Reckless Driving

 It is quite tempting to push the accelerator and increase the speed when you are running late or are driving on an empty road.
 Speeding increases the intensity of accidents and is proved to be fatal most of the time.
 Hence, it is advisable to drive within the legal limits even when you are running late.

 Reckless driving mostly leads to horrible accidents.
 Take your time and remain calm behind the wheels to avoid unwanted accidents caused by mere neglect.

 Not Wearing Seat Belt

 It is essential to wear a seat belt while driving.
 Not only it keeps your posture right, but also reduces the chances of injuries during a head-to-head collision.
 It also increases the likelihood of survival of the drivers without having to suffer any significant damage.

 Wet roads are slippery, and hence they can be fatal for the vehicles as the wheels lose their traction on wet roads.
 While you can't always avoid driving in the rain, the slippery streets should be best avoided whenever possible.
 Also, when the visibility is too low, you should pull over and wait until the rain subsides.